Commitment to Corporate Citizenship

 - Conduct the annual Travelers “Business Risk Index” surveying business owners and individuals to help the public understand top risks and gauge readiness for business continuity and disaster preparedness.

 Governance and Transparency

-The Board of Directors and management of Travelers is committed to implementing sound corporate governance practices to ensure our company operates ethically and with integrity to promote the long-term interests of our shareholders.
+The Board of Directors and senior management of Travelers are committed to implementing sound corporate governance practices to ensure our company operates ethically and with integrity to promote the long-term interests of our shareholders.

 - 12 of 13 Board members are independent, with Risk, Audit, Nominating and Governance, Investment and Capital Markets, and Compensation committees composed of and chaired by independent directors.